Skip to content

 • Secure secret management (HashiCorp Vault)

-• AI-based decision engine (Google Gemini)
+• AI-based decision engine (Google Gemini) with a dynamic 1–5 threat scale loaded from MySQL

-• Dual persistence (MongoDB + MySQL)
+• Dual persistence (MongoDB raw, MySQL relational)

 1. Workflow Trigger & Initialization